JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2017-10-26-kotlin-fp-1-monad-stack.md

 Here, heroes are fetched using a service and deserialized to network models.
 If everything works alright, we map them to domain models before returning them to the caller (probably our domain layer).
 In this scenario we wrap the result into `Right(heroes)` given the operation succeeded and we are returning valid data.

-In the other hand, in case there's any error we always map the error to a domain error, then wrap it into `Left(error)`.
+In the other hand, in case there's any error we always map the error to the corresponding domain error, then wrap it into `Left(error)`.
 As we previously said, by an FP convention we use the left side of `Either` for the errors.

-So the data layer is **very explicit** about what could it return: `Either<CharacterError, List<SuperHero>>`.
+So the data layer is **very explicit** about what it could return: `Either<CharacterError, List<SuperHero>>`.
 Just by looking at the method declaration, the caller can simply know that it would be returning either a domain error, or a valid heroes collection.
 Simple, isn’t it?

 Let's move on to our domain layer now.
 Here's how it could look: